 By their balanced design, all types of balanced funds can reduce volatility, as compared to a portfolio that is comprised of 100% allocation to stocks.
 Therefore the "best-balanced fund" for any given individual investor will depend on that investor's investment objective and tolerance for risk.

 However, in general, the funds that can perform best in bear markets, when stock prices fall more than 20%, is conservative balanced funds.

-One of the best conservative funds in the mutual fund universe is Vanguard Wellesley Income (VWINX), holding a 60/40 portfolio of bonds to stocks.
-In 2008, when the S&P 500 index had a massive drop of -37%, VWINX had a more tolerable return of -9.8%.
+One of the best conservative balanced funds in the mutual fund universe is Vanguard Wellesley Income (VWINX), holding a 60/40 portfolio of bonds to stocks.
+In 2008, when the S&P 500 index had a massive drop of -38.5%, VWINX had a more tolerable return of -9.8%.
 Although a negative return is not a welcome experience for conservative investors, Wellesley's 2008 performance was much better than that of other funds in its same category, which lost 18.61% on average.

 Fast forward to 2019 and you can imagine how this fund can help you survive the next bear market.
-If you don't mind taking a bit more risk, one of the best moderate allocation funds is Vanguard Wellington (VWELX), which has an allocation of approximately 65% stocks, 34% bonds, and 1% cash.
+If you don't mind taking a bit more risk, one of the best moderate allocation funds is Vanguard Wellington (VWELX), which has an allocation of approximately 65% stocks and 32% bonds.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.